stevenocchipinti/nvim/README.md

 More information
 ----------------

-For more information about my setup, take a look at `vimrc`.
-It has comments!
+For more information about my setup, take a look at `vimrc` - It has comments!